Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Petersham - Stanmore, placing the area among the bottom 25% of areas assessed nationally

-This financial year has seen $69.2 million in commercial approvals, indicating robust local business investment.
-Compared to Greater Sydney, Petersham-Stanmore records markedly lower building activity, at 56.0% below the regional average per person.
+The average expected construction cost value for new dwellings is $338,000.
+In the current financial year, there have been $69.2 million in commercial approvals, indicating robust local business investment.
+Compared to Greater Sydney, Petersham - Stanmore has recorded significantly lower building activity, with 56.0% below the regional average per person.
 This scarcity of new properties typically strengthens demand and prices for existing properties.
-Similarly, activity is under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists of 25.0% standalone homes and 75.0% townhouses or apartments, with a trend towards denser development appealing to downsizers, investors, and entry-level buyers.
-Petersham-Stanmore shows a mature, established area with around 758 people per approval.
+Similarly, this activity is under the national average, suggesting the area's established nature and potential planning limitations.
+New development consists of 25.0% standalone homes and 75.0% townhouses or apartments, indicating a trend towards denser development that appeals to downsizers, investors, and entry-level buyers.

-Population forecasts indicate the area will gain 896 residents through to 2041.
+Petersham - Stanmore has around 758 people per approval, reflecting its mature and established character.
+Population forecasts project an increase of 891 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development